intel-lab-lkp/linux/Documentation/hwmon/submitting-patches.rst

 * When deciding which sysfs attributes to support, look at the chip's capabilities.
 While we do not expect your driver to support everything the chip may offer, it should at least support all limits and alarms.
+Only add attributes that follow the intent of the attributes, as described in Documentation/hwmon/sysfs-interface.rst.

 * Last but not least, please check if a driver for your chip already exists before starting to write a new driver.
 Especially for temperature sensors,